 They can withdraw from active participation at any time by closing the browser on the computer and not completing the survey.
 Once they have finished the survey, they cannot withdraw from the study because we have no way of identifying the individual responses that belong to them.

 Will my teen/student have access to the information they give about themselves?

 No. We do not have access to the identity of any of our participants.
 As such, we will be unable to provide any individual with their information.
 However, publications that describe the overall findings of the survey will be available once they have been completed.

 Is it confidential?

 Yes, confidentiality will be maintained at all times.
 Only staff working on the project will have password access to the data.
 Also, no identifying information will be collected within the main survey and the survey has been set up at a secure website address provided by our survey provider.
-Should your teen/student choose to register their e-mail to win 1 of 20 $100 Visa Gift Cards, they will be directed to a separate website not connected to the main survey or their responses.
-With their permission, we will keep their e-mail address which will not be connected to their survey responses.
-E-mails may be used to inform them about other similar research projects in which they may wish to participate.
+Should your teen/student choose to register to win 1 of 40 $50 Visa Gift Cards, they will be directed to a separate survey not connected to the main survey or their responses and we will ask for their contact details there.
+These details will not be shared outside of the research team and only used for contacting them about the draw.

 How can I obtain information about the survey results once they are completed?